martinakraus/angular-days-standalone-2023/exercises/1_BootstrappingAngularApp.md

 2. Make the `AppComponent` standalone by adding the attribute `standalone` to the Components Decorator.
 3. Use the `bootstrapApplication`-Function to initialize your Angular Application (don't forget to remove the old API `bootstrapModule()`).
 4. Now you are save to remove the `AppModule` and deleting the file.
-5. Create another standalone Component by running the CLI command `ng generate component book --standalone` and import it inside the `AppComponent`
+5. Create another standalone Component by running the CLI command `ng generate component home --standalone` and import it inside the `AppComponent`

 ## Hints